Onion Neck Compress

 Kind of substance

 Onions have decongestant, analgesic and anti-inflammatory properties.
-Their rich sulfur content can stimulate metabolic processes; the vapors produced when cutting an onion cause tears to flow from the eyes, stimulated by sulfuric acid.
+Their rich sulfur content can stimulate metabolic processes; the vapors produced when cutting an onion cause tears to flow, stimulated by sulfuric acid.
 Besides the decongestant effect on the mucous membranes, onions also have strong antiseptic effects due to their essential oils.
 Just cutting an onion sets its accumulated forces in motion, the same happens with congested and inflamed disease processes when they are treated with onion.

 - Purulent angina